-Auburn approaching camp with freshman QBs battling for job
+Kentucky coach Stoops gets Florida question — again

-HOOVER, Ala.
-(AP) — Auburn coach Gus Malzahn makes it clear that his top early priority for preseason camp is picking a starting quarterback.
+Auburn coach Gus Malzahn expects a “fierce battle” for the starting quarterback job.

-He said Thursday he expects “a fierce battle” between redshirt freshman Joey Gatewood and five-star recruit Bo Nix.
+Redshirt freshman Joey Gatewood and five-star recruit Bo Nix are set to resume the competition when preseason camp begins in the next couple of weeks.
 Both are threats to run the ball, and Malzahn has had his biggest success at Auburn with dual-threat quarterbacks like Cam Newton and Nick Marshall.

 “That’s really a game changer,” said Malzahn, who took over play-calling duties again starting with the Music City Bowl against Purdue.
 He got off to a good start with a 63-14 victory.